bernhardAxonIvy/doc/source/designer-guide/configuration/variables.rst

 Variables Editor
 ----------------

 Use the Variables Editor to create, delete, and edit Variables.
+You can import Variables from required projects to overwrite them such as hosts, user names and passwords of connector projects.

 .. figure:: /_images/variables-editor/variables-editor.png
    :alt: Variables Editor